HewlettPackard/Mithril/POC/README.md

 ```

 We still need to create a couple of configmaps for the istio namespace and for every
-namespace that you want to deploy your workloads, and the `istio-ca-root-cert` configmap that is required for _istio-agent_ injection.
+namespace that you want to deploy your workloads.
+The `istio-ca-root-cert` configmap that is required for _istio-agent_ injection.
 Both configmaps creation should be unnecessary in future releases.

 ```yaml
 # This remains empty but needs to be present because of istio-agent injection